 How To Make Frisée Salad (Lyonnaise Salad)

 - Cut the bacon into lardons.
 Cut ⅓ lb of sliced bacon into matchsticks that are about ¼” thick.
-We like thick cut bacon here.
+I prefer thick-cut bacon for frisée salad.

 - Cook the lardons.
-Heat a small skillet over medium heat.
-When hot, then add the lardons and cook until crispy on all sides, stirring occasionally, about 7-9 minutes.
-Use a slotted spoon to transfer the cooked bacon to a paper towel lined bowl, leaving the bacon renderings in the pan.
+Add the lardons to a small skillet over medium heat.
+Cook until crispy on all sides, 7-9 minutes.
+Transfer with a slotted spoon to a paper towel lined bowl, but leave the bacon renderings in the pan.

 - Make the dressing.
-Return the skillet to medium heat, then add minced shallot and cook until soft, about 2-3 minutes.
-Add the vinegar and Dijon mustard, then whisk.
+Add minced shallot to the bacon fat and cook until soft, 2-3 minutes.
+Add vinegar and Dijon mustard, then whisk.

 - Assemble the salad.
 Place frisée leaves in a large mixing bowl, then add the lardons.
 Drizzle the hot bacon dressing on top (if it solidified, heat it up again slightly), then give it a good toss.
-Season to taste with Kosher salt and black pepper.
-Divide the salad evenly between two plates, then top each with croutons and a poached egg.
-Serve immediately.
+Season to taste, then divide the salad evenly between two plates.
+Top each with croutons and a poached egg.
+Enjoy!

 How Long Will Poached Eggs Keep?